Tamely/PlatoV2/README.md

 This order also applies in the startup order.

 - [.NET 5](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.400-windows-x64-installer)
 - Visual Studio or any C# IDE (I prefer [Jetbrains Rider](https://www.jetbrains.com/rider/))
+- [CUE4Parse](https://github.com/FabianFG/CUE4Parse) on GitHub (Add it as a reference to the .csproj for the program to build!)